 The above results, along with the results on use of force, are about racial differences on the extensive margin: whether or not an officer uses a particular type of force or decides to use lethal force on a suspect.
-Because of the richness of our officer-involved shooting database, we can also investigate the intensive margin - whether there are racial differences in how quickly a police officer shoots a suspect.
+Because of the richness of our officer-involved shootings database, we can also investigate the intensive margin - whether there are racial differences in how quickly a police officer shoots a suspect in an interaction.
 In particular, given the narrative accounts, I create a dichotomous variable that is equal to one if a police officer reports that she (he) shoots a suspect before they are attacked and zero if they report shooting the suspect after being attacked.
 These data are available for Houston as well as the other nine locations where we collected OIS data.
 An important caveat to these data is that the sequence of events in a police-civilian interaction is subject to misreporting by police.
 Thus, the dependent variable is subjective.

-Table 6 presents a series of estimates of racial differences in the timing of police shootings using the OIS data.
+Table 5 presents a series of estimates of racial differences in the timing of police shootings using the OIS data.
 The specifications estimated are of the form:

-Shoot First{i,c,t} = Race'i

-$$\alpha + X'{i,t}\beta + Z'{c,t}\mathcal{T} + \nu_t + \psi_c + \epsilon{i,c,t}$$

-,

-where Shoot First{i,c,t} is a measure of whether a police officer reports shooting individual i, in city c, in year t, before being attacked.
+$$\ln\left(\frac{\Pr(\text{Shoot First}{i,c,t})}{1-\Pr(\text{Shoot First}{i,c,t})}\right) = \text{Race}{i}'\alpha + X{i,t}'\beta + Z{c,t}'\mathcal{T} + \nu{t} + \psi{c} + \epsilon{i,c,t},$$ where Shoot First{i,c,t} is a measure of whether a police officer reports shooting individual i, in city c, in year t, before being attacked.
 Standard errors, which appear below each estimate, are clustered at the location level unless otherwise specified.

 The results from these specifications are consistent with our previous results on the extensive margin.
-Row (1) displays the results from the raw data.
-Blacks are 1.3% less likely to be shot first by police.
+Row (a) displays the results from the raw data.
+Blacks are 4.1% less likely to be shot first by police.
 Hispanics are slightly more likely.
 Neither coefficient is statistically significant.
-Adding suspect or officer demographics does not alter the results.28 the shooting happened during day time or night time and whether the suspect drew weapon or attacked the officer.
-Including these variables decreases the black coefficient to 0.693 (0.096) which is statistically significant.
+Adding suspect or officer demographics does not alter the results.31

+Row (d) accounts for important context at the time of the shooting.
+For instance, whether the shooting happened during day time or night time and whether the suspect drew weapon or attacked the officer.
+Including these variables decreases the black coefficient to 0.683 (0.094) which is statistically significant.
 The Hispanic coefficient is similar in size but less precisely estimated.
 Adding whether the suspect was eventually found to have a weapon and its type or including location and year fixed effects only strengthens the results in the unexpected direction.
-Including all controls available, officers report that they are 47.4% less likely to discharge their firearms before being attacked if the suspect is black.
-The Hispanic coefficient is strikingly similar (43.6% less likely).
+Including all controls available, officers report that they are 46.6% less likely to discharge their firearms before being attacked if the suspect is black.
+The Hispanic coefficient is strikingly similar (43.8% less likely).